-Since 1939, Aircraft Owners and Pilots Association has protected the freedom to fly for thousands of pilots, aircraft owners and aviation enthusiasts.
-AOPA is the world's largest aviation member association, with representatives based in Frederic world's largest aviation member association, with representatives based in Frederick, MD, Washington, D.C., and seven regions across the United States.
-AOPA provides member services that range from advocacy at the federal, state, and local levels to legal services, flight planning products, safety programs and award-winning media.
+Since 1939, AOPA has protected the freedom to fly by creating an environment that gives people of all ages the opportunity to enjoy aviation and all it has to offer.
+As the world's largest community of pilots and aviation enthusiasts with representatives based in Frederick, MD., Washington, D.C., Wichita, KS, and seven regions across the United States, AOPA's events, initiatives, and services bring current and future pilots together and make aviation more accessible to everyone.
 To learn more, visit www.aopa.org.